RoviSys/react-ref-decorator/README.md

  > An ES7 decorator for reffing and unreffing objects (anything that implements .ref() and .unref()) in the componentWillMount() and componentWillUnmount()

+## Purpose

+The purpose of this module is to add some abbreviated syntax for hooking into a component's mount lifecycle.

 ## Example

 Lets say you have some object that needs to be tied to the mounted portion of a React component's lifecycle: